inventables/easel-dev/index.md

 **Removing volumes:** If you want to remove a volume from the original design, pass the `id` of the existing volume with no shape or cut data

+If your app is unable to function property, it should invoke the `failure` callback with a string representing the failure message.

 # <a name="example-apps"></a> Example Apps

 ## Real Apps Using API version 2.0: